qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 ### dying-qobject-argument, proof-dying-qobject

-The exception the tombstone makes for QObject, from both sides.
-A tombstone refuses to hand out a wrapper for an address being destroyed;
+The exception the tombstone makes for QObject, from both sides - the notes have it under "A dying QObject still hands out its argument".
-`destroyed(QObject *)` is emitted from inside that destruction and its argument is meant to be used.
-PySide invalidates that wrapper right after the signal, so the refusal does not apply to a type that does this - libshiboken asks a predicate PySide installs with QtCore.

 Both halves are the claim: usable in the handler, dead afterwards.
 The second half is the load-bearing one.
 If it stopped holding, the exception would hand